deepcodesoln/tango/README.md

 You can make modifications to lists manually, or, for an example of working with lists programmatically, see [interface.py](./interface.py).
-If building a new list programmatically from scratch, use `Vocabulary` from `interface.py` to conform to the standard schema.
+If building a new list programmatically from scratch, use the types in `interface.py` to conform to the standard schema.

 Vet new lists by parsing them with the checked-in implementation of `interface.py` to